Care Package Ideas for Holiday Deployments

 Military Care Packages

-• String of decorative lights for them to put up in the common area (include a pack of twist ties)
+• String of decorative lights for them to put up in common areas (include a pack of twist ties)

 • Holiday cards from family and friends